ursetto/a2composer/README.md

 just a demo disk, that there are multiple iterations of my data files at different load addresses with and without headers, and that I was generally pretty desperate.
-However the tempo variable and the entry points for playing a song would have been far too complex for me, and the valid note range too hard to determine accurately.
+However the tempo variable and the entry points for playing a song would have been far too complex for me.
 So, I suspect they provided a bit of documentation for hackers.

 The original disk is somewhat corrupt; some of the COMPOSER versions have issues.